Leading-edge slat

-Slats are aerodynamic surfaces on the leading edge of the wing of a fixed-wing aircraft which, when deployed, allow the wing to operate at a higher angle of attack.
-A higher coefficient of lift is produced as a result of angle of attack and speed, so by deploying slats an aircraft can fly at slower speeds, or take off and land in shorter distances.
-They are used during takeoff and landing or while performing low speed maneuvers which may take the aircraft close to a stall, they are retracted in normal flight to minimize drag.
+A slat is an aerodynamic surface on the leading edge of the wing of a fixed-wing aircraft.
+When retracted, the slat lies flush with the rest of the wing.
+A slat is deployed by sliding forward, opening a slot between the wing and the slat.
+Air from below the slat flows through the slot and replaces the boundary layer that has travelled at high speed around the leading edge of the slat, losing a significant amount of its kinetic energy due to skin friction drag.
+When deployed, slats allow the wings to operate at a higher angle of attack before stalling.
+With slats deployed an aircraft can fly at slower speeds, allowing it to take off and land in shorter distances.
+They are used during takeoff and landing and while performing low-speed maneuvers which may take the aircraft close to a stall.
+Slats are retracted in normal flight to minimize drag.

-Slats are high-lift devices used on high-speed turbojet aircraft.
+Slats are high-lift devices typically used on aircraft intended to operate within a wide range of speeds.
 Trailing-edge flap systems running along the trailing edge of the wing are common on all aircraft.